 Another option to take advantage of Natural Language Processing (NLP) algorithms is to let the algorithm automatically generate feedback to candidates.
 TalentAdore has created a Virtual Recruitment Assistant that helps recruiters to write fully personal feedback to each candidate.
 And when I say write, I mean that the Virtual Recruitment Assistant writes for you.
 Recruiter gives hearts to a candidate regarding different qualities required for the open position, and the feedback is generated based on those reviews.

-How can face recognition be used in recruitment?
+How can facial recognition be used in recruitment?

 But what’s in it for me as a recruiter, you may ask?
 I’m not implying that candidates are lying to you but, if I’d have my dream job at my fingertips and recruiter would ask me about an essential skill set and how I handle that, I might exaggerate a bit (A lot)!
 Now you may think that you would caught them in a lie.
 You have been doing video interviews and job interviews for years and you have developed a hunch that no computer can beat.
 But unfortunately you are wrong.
 It is a fact that people do make mistakes with their limited processing capacity and computers are or will be way better in interpreting even human face expressions than we are.